akuhnregnier/ALEPython/README.md

 - Second-order ALE plots of categorical features
 - Documentation and API reference
 - Jupyter Notebook examples
+- Upload to PyPi
+- Upload to conda-forge
+- Use of matplotlib styles or kwargs to allow overriding plotting appearance

 If you are interested in the project, I would be happy to collaborate with you since there are still quite a lot of improvements needed.